coderedtails/blog/actor_paradigm_v2.md

 ## The approaches so far...

 Different approaches have developed to handle situations where many things happen concurrently.
-The object-oriented paradigm offers inherent solution to write concurrent programs.
+The object-oriented paradigm offers no inherent solution to write concurrent programs.
 It has resorted to creating abstractions for locking primitives such as mutexes, semaphores and cyclic barriers and relying on programmers to use these carefully.

 Functional programming on the other hand is a viable option when working on concurrent programs as the the fundamental premise is that functions should be state and side-effect free.